mpatricia22/SummitFit/README.md

 * Join now page
 <br>
-This page includes a registration form where the user will need to complete the form informing personal details such as first name, last name, gender, email address, phone number, address and postal code.
+This page includes a registration form with another level 3 heading where the user will need to complete the form informing personal details such as first name, last name, gender, email address, phone number, address and postal code in order to sign up for the club.
+The form contain validation in html, so we cannot submit an empty form or enter a non-email address into an email address field.
  <div align="center">
    <img src="assets/images/screenshots/joinuspage.png" width="400px"</img>
 </div>